greenelab/deep-review/sections/06_discussion.md

 was successful at detecting mutations in other semi-synthetic datasets but was not validated on real data.

-In settings where negative instances vastly outnumber positives, such as binding affinity prediction between MHC proteins and peptide ligands [@doi:10.1101/054775] or proteins and small molecules [@tag:Lusci2015_irv], training datasets have been augmented by adding additional instances and assuming they are negative.
-There is some evidence that this can improve performance [@tag:Lusci2015_irv], but in other cases it was only beneficial when using the real training datasets were extremely small [@doi:10.1101/054775].
-Overall, simulated and semi-simulated training data is a valuable idea for overcoming limited sample sizes but one that requires more rigorous evaluation on real ground-truth datasets before we can recommend it for widespread use.
+In settings where the experimental observations are biased toward positive instances, such as MHC protein and peptide ligand binding affinity [@doi:10.1101/054775], or the negative instances vastly outnumber the positives, such as high-throughput chemical screening [@tag:Lusci2015_irv], training datasets have been augmented by adding additional instances and assuming they are negative.
+There is some evidence that this can improve performance [@tag:Lusci2015_irv], but in other cases it was only beneficial when the real training datasets were extremely small [@doi:10.1101/054775].
+Overall, training with simulated and semi-simulated data is a valuable idea for overcoming limited sample sizes but one that requires more rigorous evaluation on real ground-truth datasets before we can recommend it for widespread use.
 There is a risk that a model will easily discriminate synthetic examples but not generalize to real data.

 Multimodal, multi-task, and transfer learning, discussed in detail below, can also combat data limitations to some degree.
 There are also emerging network